sirion/huePi/README.md

 ```
 And then either add the new new node-v0.12.6-linux-x86/bin folder to the path or start node directly from that path.

+Important: Builing node on the pi takes a considerate amount of time.
+I hope there will again be an official 32 bit arm build in the future, but for now you either have to build it on the pi or set up a cross compiling environment.

 ### Connecting to the Hue bridge